 For more information please visit ATAS section of the following web page http://www.salford.ac.uk/askus/immigration-visas/resources-and-guides

-Governance Services Unit have developed a comprehensive Complaints Procedure which can be downloaded here.
-The relevant forms for initiating this procedure are located on the Quality & Enhancement Office web pages.
+Governance Services Unit have developed a comprehensive Complaints Procedure which can be downloaded from the Quality & Enhancement Office web pages.

 Submitting your Thesis

-A Guide to the Production, Submission and Examination of your Postgraduate Thesis for students can be found here (Oct 2016 v2).
+A Guide to the Production, Submission and Examination of your Postgraduate Thesis for students can be found here (Oct 2018 v3).

 As a PGR student, the decision to submit the thesis must be your own.
 You should take note of supervision advice but this advice should not be taken as an indication that the final thesis will fulfil the requirements of the examiners.